 This jeopardises the health of your hair!
 You can avoid this by using a clarifying shampoo at least once a week to remove any residue.

 Apple Cider Vinegar Rinse

-Apple cider vinegar can be great for the scalp, as it helps to remove unwanted impurities and leave your scalp feeling cleaner and healthier.
+An apple cider vinegar rinse can be great for the scalp, as it helps to remove unwanted impurities and leave your scalp feeling cleaner and healthier.

 Using apple cider vinegar once a week can also help you to maintain the pH of your scalp, which will help to relieve a dry, itchy scalp that if often associated with dreadlocks.